libretro/beetle-psx-libretro/README.md

 Option name | Description
 :---|:---
-Renderer (restart) | 'software', 'vulkan' and 'opengl'.
+Renderer (restart) | 'software' 'vulkan' and 'opengl'.
 The last two options will enable and/or speedup enhancements like upscaling and texture filtering.
+To use 'vulkan', the frontend must be using a Vulkan video driver first, or else it will default the 'opengl' renderer.
 Software framebuffer | If off, the software renderer will skip some steps.
 Potential speedup.
 Causes bad graphics when doing framebuffer readbacks.
 Adaptive smoothing | When upscaling, smooths out 2D elements while keeping 3D elements sharp.
 Vulkan renderer only at the moment.
 Internal GPU resolution | Graphics upscaling.
-Texture filtering | Per-texture filtering using e.g. xBR, SABR, bilinear, etc. OpenGL only at the moment.
+Texture filtering | Per-texture filtering using e.g. xBR, SABR, bilinear, etc. OpenGL only.
 Internal color depth | PSX had 16bpp depth, beetle-psx can go up to 32bpp.
-OpenGL only at the moment.
+OpenGL only.
 Vulkan always uses 32bpp.
 Wireframe mode | For debug use.
 Shows only the outlines of polygons.
 OpenGL only.
 Display full VRAM | Everything in VRAM is drawn on screen.
 PGXP operation mode | When not off, floating point coordinates will be used for vertex positions, to avoid the PSX polygon jitter. 'memory + cpu' mode can further reduce jitter at the cost of performance and geometry glitches.